zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 ## Test disk performance {#section_jvz_vzv_ydb .section}

-Depending on the OS that an instance is running, the following tools are recommended to test disk performance:
+fio in recommended to test disk performance.

--   For Linux, DD, fio, or sysbench is recommended.
--   For Windows, fio or Iometer is recommended.

 **Note:** The disk benchmark tested by different tools varies with different operating systems.
 The performance parameters in this article are the results tested by fio with a Linux instance, and are used as the index reference of block storage product performance.